• Skip to primary navigation

 Simple USB Lamp Circuit

-This small and Simple USB Lamp Circuit show how to make as easy night light using USB port from computer or laptop.
+This small and Simple USB Lamp Circuit shows how to make an easy night light using a USB port from a computer or laptop, and it only needs a few parts such as:

 Circuit Working: